drhayes/drhayes.io/src/blog/captivated-by-public-note-systems.md

 [Joel Hooks has a page that basically outlines my current thinking][joelhooks].
 I think I'm going to transition my site away from a blog format and more towards a place where the knowledge I can offer is on display as I develop it.

-## Further in the futuer: A Personal Canon?
+## Further in the future: A Personal Canon?
 An exocortex?

 I was charmed to find [Brendan Schlagel's personal canon][brendanschlagel] and I'm thinking about my own.